adamajane/software-engineering-1-exam-project/README.md

 4. Click "Get from VCS" in the top right-hand corner
 5. Paste the URL and clone the repo
 ## Importing the project to IntelliJ from zip
-1. Download the zip file from the repo start page, under "Code"
+1. Download the ZIP file from the repo start page, under "Code"
 2. Unzip the file
 3. Open IntelliJ on your computer
 4. Click "Open" and select the zip file
 ## Set up of run configuration for testing
-The run configuration for the testing is stored at
+The run configuration for the testing is located at

     .idea/runConfigurations/All_in_software_engineering_1_exam_project.xml

 The run configuration has been tested and works on Windows and macOS.

+Note: When opening the ZIP with IntelliJ, the run configuration is set to the testing configuration by default
 ## Running the program
+There are two ways to run the program:
-In the Main class, click on the green `Run` icon next to the main method.
-The program should run without issues.
+1. Go to the `Main` class and click on the green `Run` icon next to the main method.
+2. Go to `Run Configuration` and select the `Main` configuration.